-This post is sponsored by Pilot Flying J, but all opinions are my own.
+This post about hacks for traveling with kids is sponsored by Pilot Flying J, but all opinions are my own.

 Our family LOVES to travel!
-Oftentimes people are shocked to find out that we are traveling with 4 young kids (ages 6, 4, 2, and 5 months) but we aren’t about to let having young children keep us from enjoying something we love, especially when they love it too!
+Oftentimes people are shocked to find out that we are traveling with 4 young kids (ages 6, 4, 2, and 5 months) but we aren’t about to let having young children or a baby keep us from enjoying something we love, especially when they love it too!
 This summer we’ve already taken our whole crew on a 14 hour road trip (each way) to Orlando, Florida and we have more trips planned for the summer and into the fall.
-I’ve learned a lot over the years about things that make traveling with kids more enjoyable, so today I thought I’d share them with you.
+I’ve learned a lot over the years, including a few hacks for traveling with kids that makes the trip easier and more enjoyable, so today I thought I’d share them with you.

 Purchase Disposable Cameras

 You’ll experience vacation differently though the eyes of a child!
 While I still bring my nice DSLR camera, we also give each of our kids a disposable camera and let them take their own photos.
 Just remind them that they are limited so they shouldn’t take them all on the same day.
 Let them know they should only take photos of their favorite things on vacation.
 If you have younger kids, try handing them the camera throughout the trip to snap one photo and then take it back.
 When you get home, you can have fun creating a scrapbook together.

 When you have little ones, making stops during your trip is inevitable.
 Rather than getting into a “panic situation” when someone HAS to go potty that second, we schedule potty/rest breaks.
 By mapping out the Pilot Flying J travel centers along the way, we can stop for bathroom breaks, a gasoline fill up, and food for all of us as well.